The essence of Exercise

 Think of ordinary glass compared with a convex lens: the latter can focus sunlight until it burns.
 Or think of a baby: when a baby grabs something, the grip feels astonishingly strong.
 That’s because the baby instinctively recruits the entire body’s muscles.
 The key to this lies in breathing.
 Laozi once asked: can you breathe like an infant?

 This is especially emphasized in the internal schools of martial arts.
 A deep breath engages the maximum number of muscles, forming unified strength.
-It feels like pushing with the chest, yet deeper—where breath not only drives the body but can even connect down to the heels.
 Through qigong and meditation, one can train the breath to sink into the dantian and even down to the soles, until it becomes second nature.
 This method is not just for martial arts or exercise—it can also help refine posture in standing, sitting, and everyday movement.

 2. Why choose Taiji and the Shakuhachi

-I choose Taiji because it shares the same roots as the philosophy of Yin-Yang, the Five Elements, and the meridian system in Chinese medicine.
-It enhances one’s awareness of their body.
-As practitioners gradually learn to align their movements with their breath naturally, a state of relaxation evolves into an instinct.
+I choose Taiji because it is rooted in the same philosophical foundations as Yin–Yang, the Five Elements, and the meridian system in Chinese medicine.
+It heightens one’s awareness of the body.
+As practitioners learn to naturally synchronize movement with breath, relaxation gradually becomes instinctive.

-I choose the shakuhachi (Japanese bamboo flute) because it reflects and amplified the quality of the breath and the state of your body, breath practice has no rigid measure yet shakuhachi playing has another function: to measure the breath in terms of length, steadiness, smoothness, and softness, and to link it to physical relaxation and comfort.
-In this way I would say art provides the standard of breath and shakuhachi practice becomes anther use of Eastern music: One enters Dao first, then enters Zen—another way to understand music.
+I choose the shakuhachi, the Japanese bamboo flute, because it mirrors and amplifies the quality of one’s breath and physical state.
+Breath practice in itself has no fixed standard, yet shakuhachi playing introduces one: it allows the breath to be measured in terms of length, steadiness, smoothness, and softness, while linking it to physical ease and relaxation.
+In this sense, art provides a benchmark for breath, and shakuhachi practice becomes another expression of Eastern music: one enters Dao first, then Zen—another way to understand music.

 3. Method

 We begin with Yin-Yang and the Five Elements, using them as the guiding thread throughout practice.
-Some movements are adapted to suit small spaces, supplemented by core fitness training (to strengthen core muscle).
+Some movements are adapted to suit small spaces.
 At first, effort relies on clumsy muscular strength; later, it transforms into the subtle power of qi.

 4. In the end